nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ## 4. Implementation

 This section describes some of the details on how the features of the program has been implemented.
-This section has been broken down into five main features: `Patient Details`, `Patient Medical Records`, `Appointment Scheduling`, `Storage` and `Logging`.
+This section has been broken down into nine main features: `Data Structure`, `Add Details Feature`, `List Feature`, `Find/Get Feature`, `Edit Detail Feature`, `Delete Feature`, `Done Appointment Feature`, `Storage`, `Prompting Feature`.

 ### 4.1.
-Patient Details Feature

-The commands introduced in this feature include : `add`, `edit`, `list`, `delete`, `get`.
-The commands are implemented with HashMap and use NRIC as key and the Patient class as value.
+Data Structure

-The patient list feature is facilitated by PatientMap class which implements the following operations:
+The `Patient Details`, `Patient Medical Records`, `Appointment Scheduling` is facilitated by HashMap which implements the following operations:

 >`PatientMap #add(Patient patient)` — This command adds the patient object into the patient list using the patient’s nric as key.
 >`PatientMap #remove(String nric)` — This command removes the patient object from the existing patient list.
->`PatientMap #hasKey(String nric)` — This command checks whether the patient object resides in the existing patient list.
+>`PatientMap #get(String nric)` — This command get the patient object resides in the existing patient list.

------ insert class diagram -----
+>`PatientRecordMap #add(Patient patient)` — This command adds the patient's record object into the patient's record list using the patient’s nric as key.
+>`PatientRecordMap #remove(String nric)` — This command removes the patient's record object from the existing patient's record list.
+>`PatientRecordMap #get(String nric)` — This command get the patient's record object resides in the existing patient's record list.
+>`AppointmentMap #add(Patient patient)` — This command adds the appointment object into the appointment list using the patient’s nric as key.
+>`AppointmentMap #remove(String nric)` — This command removes the appointment object from the existing appointment list.
+>`AppointmentMap #get(String nric)` — This command get the appointment object resides in the existing appointment list.

 **Design Considerations**